oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 #### Example 1.

-The following example declares a pipe to implement a streaming interface with  `ready` and `valid` signals, using the defaults for all parameters.
+The following example declares a pipe to implement a streaming data interface with  `ready` and `valid` signals, using the defaults for all other parameters.

 ```c++
 // Unique user-defined types